StillTree/SaturnOS/Bootloader/inc/README.md

 # Headers

-All of the UEFI headers and the `elf.h` one are not written by me and are taken from EDK II and the GNU standard C library respectively.
+All of the UEFI headers, as well as, `elf.h` are not written by me and are taken from EDK II and the GNU Standard C Library respectively.

-Below I prorovide these libraries' licenses.
+Below I prorovided these libraries' licenses.

 ## EDK II - BSD-2-Clause Patent License